Changing Jobs: Should You Roll Over Your 401(k)?

 The pros: In a word: liquidity.
 If you leave your job during or after the year you turn 55, you can withdraw money directly from your 401(k) without early withdrawal penalties.

-The cons: Withdrawals are subject to mandatory 20% federal withholding and, in some cases, mandatory state withholding.
-However, if you fail to move the money into a qualified retirement plan within 60 days, it is taxed as ordinary income, plus a 10% penalty if you're under age 59½, which means you could end up paying significantly more than 20%, depending on your federal and state income tax rates.
+The cons: Withdrawals are subject to a mandatory 20% federal withholding and, in some cases, mandatory state withholding.
+And if you fail to move the money into a qualified retirement plan within 60 days, it is taxed as ordinary income, plus a 10% penalty if you're under age 59½, which means you could end up paying significantly more than the 20% federal withholding, depending on your federal and state income tax rates.
+You're also limited to taking one 60-day rollover per 12-month period.
 You may also negatively impact your retirement goals.